-Repot every two years in spring using a 'Cactus'-labelled potting mix and the next sized pot with adequate drainage.
+Repot every two years in spring using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
 Agaves are far better being potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.

 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!

 Keep an eye out for mealybugs, scale, thrips, fungus gnats, whitefly, vine weevils & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter two in the soil.
 Common diseases associated with Agaves are root rot, leaf-spot disease, rust, powdery mildew & southern blight - click here to learn more about these issues.